 - This site uses only relative font sizes, compatible with the user-specified "text size" option in visual browsers.

-- If your browser or browsing device does not support stylesheets at all, the content of each page is still readable.
+- If your browser or browsing device does not support custom CSS at all, the content of each page is still readable.

 - Any information conveyed through the use of color is also available without color (i.e. text based).